pdrummond/pauldrummond.dev/src/posts/favourite-life-quotes.md

 > <br/>-- <cite>Rita Mae Brown</cite>

 > The public have an insatiable curiosity to know everything, except what is
+> worth knowing.
-> worth knowing. <br/>-- <cite>Oscar Wilde</cite>
+> <br/>-- <cite>Oscar Wilde</cite>

+> Eternity has nothing to do with time.
+Time is what shuts you out from eternity.
+Eternity is now.
+It is the transcendent dimension of the now to which myth refers
+> <br/>-- <cite>Joseph Campbell</cite>

 > We never love anyone.
 What we love is the idea we have of someone.
-It's our
-> own concept - our own selves - that we love.
+It's our own concept - our own selves - that we love.
 > <br/>-- <cite>Fernando Pessoa</cite>

 > Don't take yourself too seriously.
 You're just a monkey with a plan.